majn/telegram-purple/README.md

 This plugin is based on [Telegram-cli](http://github.com/vysheng/tg), a full-featured terminal-based client for Telegram created by [Vysheng](http://github.com/vysheng).

-# Version 0.3.0
+# Changelog

-Warning, this version is mainly for development and testing and NOT for productive use.Even though it already provides basic features, you should still expect bugs and crashes when running it.
+Warning, this version is mainly for development and testing and NOT for productive use.
+Even though it already provides basic features, you should still expect bugs and crashes when running it.

 When encountering a crash or some other bugs, please report it to us, preferably together with a backtrace of the crashed application [https://developer.pidgin.im/wiki/GetABacktrace]

+## Version 0.3.1

+    - Improve error handling
+    - Fix some installation problems

+## Version 0.3.0

+    - Provide Adium Plugin

+# Features

 ## Already Implemented: